What we do

 Leeds Institute of Health Sciences (LIHS) is a multidisciplinary institute that delivers applied health research alongside undergraduate, intercalated, postgraduate and professional development programmes aimed at improving health and health care, both nationally and internationally.

 The Institute has partnerships with a wide range of organisations and institutions in the UK and overseas, from the National Health Service (NHS) to the World Health Organization (WHO).
 Our partnerships ensure that research and policy are integrated with practice and professional development.
-You can find out more about our consultancy services and what we can do for you – please get in touch to discuss working with us.
+To find out more about our consultancy services and what we can do for you, please get in touch to discuss working with us.

 We have a well-established reputation for the successful delivery of major research projects in applied health that have a significant impact on health policy and practice in the UK and abroad, and on the health of individuals and populations.